 The Island Institute supports students in academic and professional-development pursuits.
 We firmly believe that these students contribute to the viability and vitality of life in year-round island and working waterfront communities.

-Beginning in this 2016-2017 school year, high school juniors are invited to apply to our Mentoring, Access, and Persistence (MAP) Program, which provides students with leadership training, monthly webinars, college and scholarship application assistance, and a college peer mentor, in addition to a $500/year renewable scholarship for post-secondary education.
+High school juniors are invited to apply to our Mentoring, Access, and Persistence (MAP) Program, which provides students with leadership training, monthly webinars, college and scholarship application assistance, and a college peer mentor, in addition to a $500/year renewable scholarship for post-secondary education.
 These services are available to eligible island high school juniors, including those interested in pursuing “non-traditional paths” such as two-year, vocational, or technical programs at an accredited institution, and to students who are uncertain of their future plans.

 Click here for more information about MAP: MAP Brochure

 Students are eligible for one Geiger Scholarship award during middle school, one during high school, one during college, and one as a gap year.
 Scholarships support the following groups of students:

 - College Students participating in a semester or summer study abroad program

 - Students enrolled in a gap year program between high school and post-secondary education

 Scholarships will be awarded for up to $10,000 for semester programs and up to $5,000 for summer programs.
 Students must enroll directly in a program to be eligible for the Geiger Scholarship, as this scholarship must be paid directly towards tuition costs/program fees.
 This scholarship cannot be used as a program deposit or to cover travel expenses.

 - Island residency on one of Maine’s 15 year-round, un-bridged islands

 - Current enrollment in the 6th grade or above